 For some, promotion opportunities are a motivator to go back to school and get more education.
 Though you may have been in the middle of your degree when you were promoted, you should not discontinue your efforts.
-Why stop at manager when there may be room in the C-Suite of your company someday?
+Why stop at the manager when there may be room in the C-Suite of your company someday?

 Check out these highly recommended books on management and leadership.

-There’s nothing worse than rolling out a brilliant plan to your team and finding out later that your company’s policies are against it, or there are just not enough man hours to get it done.
+There’s nothing worse than rolling out a brilliant plan to your team and finding out later that your company’s policies are against it or there are just not enough man-hours to get it done.

 Make sure you’re up to date on industry news.
 You don’t want to be the one person at the meeting that didn’t know how local legislation affects your company’s quarterly outlook.

 Attend local industry events and seminars.
 They are a great resource for learning and meeting key players that may prove helpful to you and your company.